Albany's Sudsy Past: A History of Beer in the Capital City

 The inside of the Albany Pump Station, photo credit: Alan Nudi

-Popular taste in beer has changed over time, with craft beer really coming onto the scene in recent years.
-Craft beer is produced in small amounts, which is quite different from the large macrobreweries that used to dominate the Albany area, and it is also a far cry from the 1800s boozy Albany Ale.
-Craft beer contains an average of 5.9% alcohol, compared to the 13.2% level of Albany Ale.
-However, some have not forgotten about Albany's once signature beer.
+Popular tastes in beer have changed over time, with craft beer really coming onto the scene in recent years.
+Craft beer is produced in small amounts, which is quite different from the large macrobreweries that used to dominate the Albany area.

 Local beer blogger Craig Gravina and his partner Alan McLeod have been working to recreate the historic Albany Ale, and you can read about their journey on albanyaleproject.com.

 Although tastes in beer changed, Albany was able to adapt to the times, creating the breweries and beer the region demanded.
-The mid-1900s focused on lagers and modern cream ale that were popular during that time, and the area has only continued to grow in this once again thriving industry.
-As of June 2018, there are now 46 breweries in the Capital Region, and over 400 throughout New York State.
+The mid-1900s focused on lagers and modern cream ales that were popular during that time, and the area has only continued to grow in this once again thriving industry.

 - Beeradvocate: Albany, New York: America's Forgotten Beer City